stadust/demonlist-guidelines/000_index/100_takeaways.md

 - The run for any record must start at the beginning of the level and last until the submitted progress value.
 Exiting the level midway through an attempt or using one attempt in Practice Mode does not disqualify a record!

 - It is **essential** for either the completion or raw footage to contain *audible clicks* for the entire run.
 A record without clicks is **guaranteed to be rejected**!
+Details about recording clicks can be found [here](/guidelines/miscellaneous#checklist).

 - Using a skip that does not bypass entire sections of the level or alter the level's hardest parts is generally acceptable, but players should take note of whether the skip is still possible in the rated version of the level.
 [More Details](/guidelines/eligibility/#skips)